-Findings: [ST] section 6.8.1 identifies the hashing functions in use for digital signature verification.
+Findings: [ST] sections 6.8.1 and 6.8.2 identify the hashing functions in use for digital signature verification.

 The evaluator checks the operational guidance documents to determine that any configuration that is required to be done to configure the functionality for the required hash sizes is present.